 My heart bleeds for women.
+It might be because I’m a woman and understand the plight of women.
 It is one of the driving forces behind me growing my business.
 I want to provide opportunities for women to excel in motherhood while having personal success in their careers, businesses, and relationships.
 I study women and pay attention to thought leaders in women’s studies.

 As social media has grown, it is rare I make it through one of my half-hour long social media scrolls without coming across posts where women express their disdain and distrust of other women.
 Yet, we live in an age where we have stickers and t-shirts proclaiming “real women fix each other’s crowns,” but we don’t trust each other enough to be vulnerable.
 Can you accept correction or praise from someone you don’t value or respect?
 Can you give praise or correction to a woman with whom you lack a personal connection?